Privacy: the iOS browser showdown

 Just click on the flame to clear the data.

-Brave protects you... and keeps your business running
+Brave protects you... and runs its own business

-- Via Brave Shields, it blocks trackers and other advertisements that track you.
-If you accept it, it broadcasts privacy-friendly advertisements (served locally, which makes Brave an advertising network).
-This positioning, in competition with publishers (Brave recruits advertisers), arouses controversies.
+• Via Brave Shields, it blocks trackers and other advertisements that track you.
+If you agree, it shows privacy-friendly ads (served locally, which makes Brave an advertising network).
+This positioning, in competition with publishers (Brave recruits advertisers), has sparked controversy.

 UPDATE December 15, 2020: Brave has other controversies under its belt (thanks @kinux), and in particular: